rohitttttt/Assignments-Projects/README.md

-# Assignment Made by Rohit Lal- Front-end application which would let the users help list and browse all Characters of Rick and Morty Show.
+# Assignment Made by Rohit Lal- Front-end application which would let the users help list and browse all Characters of Rick and Morty Show.I have given the Search Functionality.

 ## How to Start